Hi there!

 My parents divorced when I was eight and both remarried so I soon gained an expanded family of step-parents, step-brothers and step-sisters.
 As the second “youngest” I spent a lot of time figuring out my place in this new configuration.

-I was a goofy, curious kid yet sensitive to the needs of others.
+I was a goofy, curious kid but also sensitive to the needs of others.
 I liked to be in the center of my group of friends as the one they came to, to confide in, or get advice from.
 But I also felt outside the “clique” which helped me jump from group to group with no specific allegiance.
 I was very independent from a young age and more than a little stubborn.

 San Francisco